wp-plugins/advanced-post-manager/readme.txt

 This is a tool for developers who want to turbo-charge their custom post type listings with metadata, taxonomies, and more.
 An intuitive interface for adding (and saving) complex filtersets is provided, along with a drag-and-drop interface for choosing and ordering columns to be displayed.
 Metaboxes are also automatically generated for all your metadata-entry needs.

+* Add columns to the post editor list
+* Filter posts in editor by custom criteria
+* Add metaboxes such that they can be filtered in the post admin
+* Add custom taxonomies to the filters
+* Sort by custom rows

 See docs/documentation.html in the plugin directory for full documentation.

+This plugin is actively supported and we will do our best to help you.
+In return we simply as 2 things:

+1. Help Out.
+If you see a question on the forum you can help with or have a great idea and want to code it up and submit a patch, that would be just plain awesome and we will shower your with praise.
+Might even be a good way to get to know us and lead to some paid work if you freelance.
+Also, we are happy to post translations if you provide them.
+2. Donate - if this is generating enough revenue to support our time it makes all the difference in the world https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8SKE66B7W76JY

 == Frequently Asked Questions ==